ufs-community/uwtools/docs/sections/user_guide/cli/tools/file.rst

 .. literalinclude:: file/mkdir-exec-timedep.out
    :language: text

-The ``--target-dir`` option is optional when all directory paths are absolute, and will never be applied to absolute linkname paths.
-If any linkname paths are relative, however, it is an error not to provide a target directory:
+The ``--target-dir`` option is optional when all directory paths are absolute, and will never be applied to absolute paths.
+If any paths are relative, however, it is an error not to provide a target directory:

 .. literalinclude:: file/mkdir-config.yaml
    :language: yaml